qiekub/ideas/Questions for the call with Mapbox.md

 The map is currently in dark and light mode and with the local names.
 (I can't read most place-names in hindu or chiniese.)

+## Questions / Information
+What's information should be displayed?

+# Follow up mail to Nicki

+Hi Nicki,

+THANKS for the call!

+I just wanted to follow up with the most important open question, so they wont be forgotten:

+Do you have any suggestions on how to prevent spam entries or over editing?
+Particular with the topic of privacy in mind.

+Has Mapbox best practices for importing datasets?

+I want the map-tiles to use the users browser language.
+Would I need to create a different style for every language or is it possible to generate the different raster-tiles from one style?
+Like by sending a get-parameter in the style-url.

+I look forward to your answers!

+It was awesome talking to you and I'd love to here your feedback while the project progresses.

+Best,
+Thomas

+PS.: You can also reach me on WhatsApp and any other chat-services if you ever have a quick suggestion or whatever.
+Here's my phonenumber: 0049015758451616